nglasl/silverstripe-fusion/README.md

 This module is currently in progress.

-## TO DO
+## TO DO - PAGE SEARCH

-- Make sure the "$many_many tags" relationship is searchable, which may either search against fusion tags or an already existing "tags" relationship.
+- Search against FusionTags, then loop through each subclass of SiteTree to determine other relationship fields to search on, based on parseTags.